 First published in Dec.
 2010

-Since, thanks to Islamic terrorism the interest to know Islam has peaked and Islam has come under scrutiny, the westerners began asking, where are the moderate Muslims.
+Since thanks to Islamic terrorism the interest to know Islam has peaked and Islam has come under scrutiny, the westerners began asking, where are the moderate Muslims.
 Well, there is none.
-The concept is absurd.
 Muslims view this issue differently.
 You are either a ‘good’ practicing Muslim or a bad wishy-washy Muslim.
 It’s the latter group that the westerners have misnamed moderate Muslims.
 As far as Muslims are concerned they are ‘hypocrites.’
 Not surprisingly, the ‘moderates’ also confess being hypocrites.
 They will tell you they believe in Islam but they are not good Muslims.
 In the back of their minds however, they plan to become ‘good’ Muslims once they have done all the ‘sins’ and enjoyed life enough.